 When you’re choosing a home, you don’t just choose one based on the outside.
 You want to know how sturdy the house is, what the neighborhood has to offer, how much the place costs, and a long list of other things.
-Choosing a place to put your money isn’t quite as big a decision, but you don’t want to just blindly pick a checking account and let your money sit there.
+Choosing a bank isn’t quite as big a decision, but you don’t want to just blindly pick a checking account and let your money sit there.
 You’ll want to look into factors like the bank’s reputation and insurance coverage, its online vs physical presence, the available products and fees, and, increasingly, how good its technology is.

 In the US, most deposit products (checking accounts, savings accounts, certificates of deposit, etc.) are covered with up to $250,000 of FDIC deposit insurance.
 Translation: even if something happens to your bank, you’ll get $250,000 dollars back per account.
 If you have more than 250K, store it in different accounts—they’re separately insured.

 Mutual funds, annuities, stocks, bonds, and other nondeposit products are not covered by the FDIC.
 If all the companies in your portfolio take a nosedive, for example, you’ll have to take the loss, making these products riskier.
 However, the Security Investors Protection Corporation (SIPC) does provide insurance against cases of fraud or failure on the part of the brokerage firm.
 If the brokerage firm goes down, you can get up to $500,000 back, $250,000 of which can be cash.